Table of Contents

 When contacting providers, ask these specific questions:

 - “How long does the course take?”
 (Most providers offer half-day and longer courses.
-At WJS Training, we deliver the same quality content in maximum 2h face-to-face training + some online theory)
+At WJS Training, we deliver the same quality content in a maximum 2h face-to-face training + some online theory)

-- “Are the classes face-to-face or blended online theory + offline manual training?”
+- “Are the classes face-to-face or blended online theory + offline manual training?

 - “What’s your availability for onsite training in [your suburb]?”